liznjoki/Empathic_Credit_App/README.md

-# Emphatic_Credit_App
+# Emphatic Credit Insights Dashboard

 ## Overview
-The **Emphatic Credit App** is an interactive dashboard desinged to enhance the credit lending process by incorporating emotional and situational data.
+This is an interactive dashboard desinged to enhance the credit lending process by incorporating emotional and situational data.
 By analyzing various emotional factors and their influence on lending decisions, this analysis aims to improve the accuracy of credit assessments, optimize loan terms, and foster positive relationships between lenders and borrowers.

 ## Key Features
 - **Interactive Dashboard**: Provides an intuitive interface for users to explore financial insights and performance metrics.